 4Changing The Modes

 It may seem easy to simply leave your camera on auto mode.
 However, nothing amazing was ever done by playing it safe.
 So take the risk of switching to cloudy, sports, or other kinds of modes.
-Even the most basic settings could result in an impressive result that may wow your viewers!
+Even the most basic settings could produce an impressive end result that may wow your viewers!

 The flash should be the first thing to work on.
 This could seriously let down the quality of even the most perfect of photos.
 Play around with the settings, especially if the subject is still and lasting.

 The first step should be to read the camera manual and see just what options you have.
-You can also go online and find a community of people using a camera that has similar functionalities as yours.
-Besides, chances are that those community members have some interesting tips and tricks to share on specific online forums.
+You can also go online and find a community of people using a camera that has similar functions to yours.
+Besides, chances are that those community members will have some interesting tips and tricks to share on specific online forums.